 Zendesk Support includes system ticket rules that suppress placeholders in triggers in certain situations.
 These rules dictate behavior in Support that can't be changed, modified, or overridden.
 These rules may make it seem like placeholders in triggers failed to work, but this isn’t a mistake.

 These rules protect you because they prevent spammers from using your account to distribute spam messages.
 Placeholder suppression in triggers keeps content from spammers out of notifications and prevents spammers from forwarding spam.

 - About placeholder suppression rules

 - Frequently asked questions

 About placeholder suppression rules

-We recommend that you do not use lead-in text that describes or announces the presence of ticket comments in the email.
-The lead-in text will not make sense if the placeholder that follows is suppressed.
+Avoid using lead-in text that describes or announces the presence of ticket comments in the email.
+The lead-in text won't make sense if the placeholder that follows is suppressed.
 For example, don't include text such as, "a copy of your message is below."